What is cross-site scripting (XSS)?

 Importantly, this vulnerability only exists on sites that present unsanitised user information as an output on their pages.
-This is effectively any site that hosts and stores comments, posts, form entries or any other method user input, without performing any additional processing steps before it's hosted, such as stripping away HTML code.
+This is effectively any site that hosts and stores comments, posts, form entries or any other method of user input, without performing any additional processing steps before it's hosted, such as stripping away HTML code.

 A visitor's browser will treat the malicious code on the site's page as legitimate source code and execute the script automatically, although the exact method of execution can vary depending on the style of attack.

-Impact of a successful XSS exploit
+What is the impact of a successful XSS exploit?

 Cookie theft has become the most common way of exploiting XSS, especially as the vulnerability gives hackers access to session tokens.
 Once these are copied over from a victim's browser to their own, a hacker can impersonate the user to perform actions on their behalf, including accessing any sensitive data associated with an online account, or altering credentials to take over the account entirely.